chucknewmanjr/PerformanceExperiment/README.md

 - Use table hints to change the locking.
 - Use a different transaction isolation level.
 (Try READ COMMITTED SNAPSHOT).
 - Use a table partition on all the tables with a UserID.
+- Use OPTIMIZE_FOR_SEQUENTIAL_KEY.

 # Objects
 ### Setting Table
 This table gives you control over arbitrary values used in the code.
 - NUMBER OF USERS - Typically 5.
 This is the number of users created.
 The fake staging data is distributed amung this number of users.
-- RUN SECONDS LIMIT - Typically, 60 seconds.
-The p_RunProcessTransactions proc stops processing
+- RUN SECONDS LIMIT - Typically, 60.
+The p_RunProcessTransactions proc stops processing at that time limit.
+- SECONDS BETWEEN RUNS - Typically, 100.
+It's how p_PerformanceReport distinguishes one run from another.
+It's the time between the start of 2 runs.
+So it should be greater than RUN SECONDS LIMIT.
+- PROCESS TRANSACTIONS ROW COUNT - Typically, 1000 to 10,000.
+It's the number of rows processed each time p_ProcessTransactions is called.
+If SQL Server is managing 5000 locks on a table or partition,

 ### User Table
 This table is primarrilly for reserving a user for a session.
 The p_RunProcessTransactions proc sets the IsProcessing value for a user.
 UserID is a foreign key in 3 other tables: